Q. What are the major kinds of risk faced by a farm business?

 Q. For which crops is federally backed insurance available?

-A. USDA's Risk Management Agency (RMA) has approved insurance coverage for more than 100 crops representing the great majority of the value of U.S. crop production.
+A. For crop year 2024, USDA's Risk Management Agency (RMA) offered insurance coverage for more than 120 unique agricultural commodities, representing the great majority of the value of U.S. crop production.
 The Federal Government supports the crop insurance program by providing premium subsidies for insurance policies, offering reinsurance backing for these insurance policies, and providing support for program administrative and operating expenses.
 Some crops can be insured under a variety of existing plans, while others can be insured only under pilot programs of limited scope and duration.
-The RMA Crop Policies web page offers information on crops for which insurance is available, as well as instructions on how to obtain crop insurance.
+The RMA Crop Policies webpage offers information on crops for which insurance is available, as well as instructions on how to obtain crop insurance.